How to avoid repeating the same 10 meals during Lent!

 Man cannot live by bread alone…

-True!
-But 55 days of vegan suppers can get repetitive pretty quickly.
-This is why I have been reading vegan and vegetarian cookbooks to help end the repetitiveness of vegan suppers during the 55 days of Lent!
+But 55 days of vegan meals can get repetitive pretty quickly.
+This is why I have been reading vegan and vegetarian cookbooks to help end the repetitiveness of vegan cooking during the 55 days of Lent!

 I always start out Lent with the best Spiritual objectives in mind: more time studying the Bible, less time devoted to worldly activities.
-Usually, I also start with ambitious culinary intentions, as well.
+Usually, I also start with ambitious culinary intentions.
 For example, I delude myself into thinking that I will not serve the same dinner twice during Lent.

 Holy Week is my exception